 When you buy a CD, the bank promises to pay you a fixed rate of interest for a given term.
-In other words, they promise to pay you 5% for one year.
+The interest rate is generally higher than the rate paid on savings accounts because you've promised to keep your money locked up for a certain amount of time.
+For example, the bank might offer to pay you 3% for a one year CD.
 After the year is over (at maturity), you decide what to do with your cash.

 Renewals at Maturity

 Most banks will continually renew CDs for you after maturity.
-They offer to renew and put your money into a new CD with the same term as the previous one.
-However, the rate may be different if CD interest rates have changed since you bought the first CD.
+In other words, they'll put your money into a new CD with the same term as the previous one.
+However, the rate may be different (higher or lower) if CD interest rates in general have changed since you bought the first CD.

 How to Monitor Maturity

-I recommend taking a proactive approach to CD maturity.
-Youll want to know ahead of time so that you can research other opportunities for your money.
-If you wait until your bank sends a letter, you may be rushed and unable to take the best steps for your money.
+It's best to take a proactive approach to CD maturity.
+You’ll want to figure things out ahead of time so that you can gather all of the information you need and avoid missing any deadlines.
+If you wait until your bank sends a letter, you may be rushed and unable to take advantage of better offers.

-If something comes up and you need access to your cash, it is possible that you can get money out of a CD before maturity.
-However, theres probably a cost involved.
+If something comes up and you need access to your cash, it is possible to get money out of a CD before maturity.
+However, there’s usually some cost involved.
 You may have to pay early withdrawal penalties.

 Depending on your desired use of the funds, the amount involved, and the penalty, you should consider every option available.
-You may be better off borrowing (against a credit card, for example) for a short time and paying off the debt once the CD matures.
-Do the math and see whats best.
+You might even be better off borrowing for a short time and paying off the debt once the CD matures.
+Do the math and see what’s best.